Chester Bennington: Family and views

 Bennington had a son, born in 1996, from his relationship with Elka Brand.
 In 2006, he adopted Brand's other son who was born in 1997.
 He married his first wife, Samantha Marie Olit, on October 31, 1996.
-They had one child together, Draven, born in 2002, who later came out as transgender in 2024.
+They had one child together, born in 2002, who later came out as transgender in 2024.
 Bennington's relationship with his first wife declined during his early years with Linkin Park, and they divorced in 2005.

 In 2005, he married Talinda Ann Bentley, a former Playboy model with whom he had three children, the first born in 2006, and then twins, born in 2011.
 Chester and Talinda Bennington were harassed by a cyberstalker, who was later found guilty in 2008 of tampering with the couple's email and other personal information, as well as sending threatening messages, and was sentenced to two years in prison.

 Bennington was a tattoo enthusiast.
 He had done work and promotions with Club Tattoo, a tattoo parlor in Tempe, Arizona.
 Club Tattoo is owned by Sean Dowdell, Bennington's friend since high school with whom he played in two bands.

-Bennington was an avid sports fan and supported NBA team Phoenix Suns, NFL's Arizona Cardinals, MLB's Arizona Diamondbacks, NHL's Arizona Coyotes, and English football team Ipswich Town.
+Bennington was an avid sports fan and supported NBA team Phoenix Suns, NFL's Arizona Cardinals, MLB's Arizona Diamondbacks, NHL's Arizona Coyotes, and English soccer team Ipswich Town.

 In a January 2011 interview, in response to the 2011 Tucson shooting, Bennington said, "There's a non-violent way to express yourself and get your point across – regardless of what you're saying or what your point is.
 In a free society, people have a right to believe whatever they want to believe.
 That's their business and they can speak their mind.
 But nobody, even in a free society, has the right to take another person's life.
 Ever.
 That's something that we really need to move beyond."

 Bennington was a critic of U.S. president Donald Trump.
 On January 29, 2017, he tweeted that Trump was "a greater threat to the USA than terrorism".
 This tweet resurfaced in July 2020 after Linkin Park sent Trump a cease and desist order for using "In the End" in an ad for his re-election campaign that year.